Last updated on May 20th, 2023 at 06:16 pm

-The blue star flower meaning is all about resilience, strength, the force of will, and endurance are all represented by Amsonia blossoms.
-USDA zones 3 through 9 are hardy for Amsonia plants, which may grow up to four feet in height, depending on species.
+The blue star flower symbolizes resilience, strength, a force of will, and endurance, which are all represented by Amsonia blossoms.

 Arkansas blue star

-As one of the most drought-tolerant species, Hubrichtii does not need a steady supply of water to thrive.
-It may reach a height of 2 to 3 feet and has chartreuse-colored foliage with delicate feathery fronds.
+As one of the most drought-tolerant species, Hubrichtii can handle a steady water supply to thrive.
+It may reach 2 to 3 feet and has chartreuse-colored foliage with delicate feathery fronds.

 European blue star